flojoy-ai/docs/docs/Instruments/Multimeters/KEYSIGHT-34411A-Submodules.md

 </ul>
 </details>

-## Connect to the KEYSIGHT 34411A Submodules in Python
+## Connect to the Keysight 34411A Submodules in Python

 [Read our guide for turning Python scripts into Flojoy nodes.](https://docs.flojoy.ai/custom-nodes/creating-custom-node/)